New England in tradition. Cosmopolitan in outlook.

 Shipping was at its height at this time, but the steam locomotive engine was not far off.
 The first railroad track was opened Dec.
 27, 1848.
 The second track was laid in 1853, but not until the 1890s were the present tracks completed.
 The railroad and the community in general was built with the arrival of immigrants form Ireland, Italy, and numerous other European countries – people of all faiths and all cultural backgrounds, many of whom are still residing here today.

 By the end of the 19th century, there were mills and factories, Kemper's Tannery (the present Westport Country Playhouse) and Toquet Manufacturing Company.
 Around 1910, artists discovered Westport and the town was literally turned into a nationally known beehive of cultural activity; the Famous Artists School and the Famous Writers School were both built here, attracting talent from all over America.

 There followed an influx of creative people from many fields that made this area their permanent home.
 In 30 years, the population doubled to 8,000.
 Since World War, the population floodgates opened, more than tripling the previous high by 1970.
 Today, there are some 25,700 residents here year- round.
 Novels, plays, and movies have been produced at the famous landmark, the Westport Country Playhouse, with Westport as their back-drops; actors, actresses, writers, artists, architects, lawyers, doctors, corporate executives and political figures have made this town their home.

 One of the major reasons for the town's cosmopolitan nature is that Westporters have a real sense of place.
 Perhaps most impressive is the high caliber of the great number of people who participate in the community, either as elected officials or as volunteers.
 The spirit and care with which people tend to this town is what gives it its very heart and soul.

-Source: The Westport Historical Society, and the Westport Chamber of Commerce.
+Source: The Westport Museum for History and Culture, and the Westport Chamber of Commerce.